Chart Color Schemes

 Salisbury shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high, with 30.4% of residents currently enrolled in formal education as of the latest data point.
+Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 7.7% in tertiary education, and 7.1% pursuing secondary education.

 Frequently Asked Questions - Education